 Something to note is the colour.
 Don’t be alarmed by it’s yellowy golden hue – it’s a gift from the juniper berries, and not a sign of anything untoward… With tonic, that earthy smell is louder – filling the nostrils like a cloud.

 We once ordered a litre of cold pressed juniper juice to the office and it smelt exactly like this – it’s quite amazing how much of itself the juniper gives to spirit.
-In G&T form the gin is much softer; that cardamom/coriander spice is gone, replaced by the bitter berries, and while the other botanicals undoubtedly play a role, it’s a hazy, quiet one.
+In G&T form the gin is much softer; that cardamom/coriander spice is gone, replaced by the berries, and while the other botanicals undoubtedly play a role, it’s a hazier, quiet one.

-To that end, Tappers Darkside Gin is very much a juniper-led gin, but it doesn’t have that resinous, pine forest taste you associate with classic gin, rather it’s an unusual adventure in technique and while the flavour might not appeal to those who like a clean cut spirit, it’s earthy profile certainly has its merits and we’ve been enjoying sipping on it since the bottle made an appearance at our HQ.
+To that end, Tappers Darkside Gin is very much a juniper-led gin, but it doesn’t have that resinous, pine forest taste you associate with classic gin, rather it’s an unusual adventure in technique and while the flavour might not appeal to those who like a clean cut spirit, it’s earthy, green, profile certainly has its merits and we’ve been enjoying sipping on it since the bottle made an appearance at our HQ.

 That taste could well change in the bottle over time but it shouldn’t be a massive concern here.
-Oxidisation is inevitable and natural degradation occurs even in distilled gins.
+A little Oxidisation is inevitable and natural degradation occurs even in distilled gins.
 Tappers Darkside Gin’s black clad bottle will go some way to prevent UV from affecting the spirit, but its likely that the effects of time will steal their way into the taste eventually.
 That said, you needn’t hurry – the oldest bottle Tapril had to hand when we discussed this with him was an eight month old bottle of his Wintergreen edition.
 He pulled it out and cracked it open, reporting back that the gin was still very much intact.

 Wintergreen is one of four seasonal expressions and contains spruce needles amongst its evergreen line up.
 There’s also the much more floral spring fever, which contains gorse, cowslip, elderflower, orange blossom and chamomile in the line up.
 The more adventurous expressions are the extremely limited Figgy Pudding and the chocolate rich Eggcentric; only 40 bottles of each were made, thus proving the artisanal nature of the range.
 We’ll be writing all about these separately in a different article, due for release soon.

 This idea of small and artisanal is continued in the branding too.
 Tappers Darkside Gin is packaged in a small, square, black apothecary style bottle, with an aged, medicine label bottle front and back.
 The vintage look certainly speaks of the liquid inside… if the bottle were a tardis, you’d hop right in and land in a time long gone, full of noise and wonder and clandestine parties.

 Tappers Darkside Gin is certainly worth trying – especially if you like sipping gin on the rocks.
 It’s the salmon swimming against the tide and standing alone (well, almost alone) in a world of noise and chaos.
-We aren’t promising the taste will hold universal appeal, but those interested in a history lesson via a G&T should definitely give it a go.
+We aren’t promising the taste will hold universal appeal, but those interested in a history lesson via a tasty G&T should definitely give it a go.